 Sydney abounds in white sandy beaches, including world-famous attractions such as Bondi Beach.
 For a tranquil stretch of sand inside Sydney Harbor, try Balmoral on the northern side or Redleaf on the eastern side.
 At the most popular beaches, you’ll find beach-side cafés, bars and restaurants, or pack a hamper for a picnic on a beach.
 Sydney is blessed with many beautiful sandy beaches, from tranquil bays and coves in Sydney Harbor to some of the world’s best surf beaches where you can enjoy curling waves and relax on the fine white sands.
+Planning a vacation to Sydney, read our Sydney Australia Travel Guide.
 Here are the best Sydney Australia beaches:

 Watch a glorious sunrise at world-famous Bondi Beach before an invigorating swim in the turquoise waters or a stroll along the white sands.
 Roll out a beach towel and relax on the fine sands while enjoying spectacular views of the vast Pacific Ocean.
 You can also learn to surf at an accredited surf school.
 And there are plenty of things to do beyond the iconic beach.
 Fine dining, eclectic shopping markets, gorgeous coastal walks and a buzzing nightlife can all be experienced in Bondi year-round.
 Surfers of all skill levels head to Bondi Beach to try out the waves.
 If you’re a beginner, there are several excellent surf schools that offer lessons year-round.
 Protected areas make it easy for novices to learn, while the more experienced surfers head to the south end of the beach.
 With beach life so ingrained in Bondi’s culture, it’s no surprise that the area is a haven for beach and swimwear shopping.
 On Campbell Parade, you’ll find a number of swimwear shops, including Labyrinth, The Big Swim, Sunburn and Bikini Island, which has been a local favorite since 1981.